nichlor/rmrk-emote-batch/README.md

  - keys.txt contains KSM acct private keys, 1 per line (keygen.sh will create these)
  - you must import and fund each wallet manually on polkadot.js.org/apps

+## keygen.sh
+- To change the number of wallets generated, edit the .txt and change the value of N
+- By default, N=50

 ## Commands